khorbushko/khorbushko.github.io/_posts/2020-11-20-slider-component.md

 So we defined few components here:

-- 'GeomentryReader' - required to correctly adjust position and resize subcomponents of slider
+- `GeomentryReader` - required to correctly adjust position and resize subcomponents of slider
-- 'VStack' and 'Spacer' - to vertically organize all slider components in stack and make sure that our slider will be positioned in center (this part can be removed later, when we define geometry of our component)
+- `VStack` and `Spacer` - to vertically organize all slider components in stack and make sure that our slider will be positioned in center (this part can be removed later, when we define geometry of our component)
-- 'ZStack' - this is container where we will position 'track' and 'thumb' one on each other
+- `ZStack` - this is container where we will position `track` and `thumb` one on each other

 Let's add content inside.
-We can think about content as some simple drawing like 'Rectangle'.
-But in my case I used 'Capsule', because the side a bit rounded.
+We can think about content as some simple drawing like `Rectangle`.
+But in my case I used `Capsule`, because the side a bit rounded.

 > **api -** A capsule shape is equivalent to a rounded rectangle where the corner radius is chosen as half the length of the rectangle’s smallest edge.

-So let's use 2 'Capsule' - one for 'track' and one for 'thumb' (i believe u can use 'Rectangle' if u like and add 'cornerRadius' as parameter).
+So let's use 2 `Capsule` - one for `track` and one for `thumb` (i believe u can use `Rectangle` if u like and add `cornerRadius` as parameter).
-Adding 2 capsule gives us nothing, so we also need to use 'GeomentryReader' to figure-out correct position of each capsule.
+Adding 2 capsule gives us nothing, so we also need to use `GeomentryReader` to figure-out correct position of each capsule.

-To do so we should think about 'track' and 'thumb' thickness.
+To do so we should think about `track` and `thumb` thickness.

 {% highlight swift %}